 Estimated time: 5 minutes

-Running your blog via Cloudflare improves site performance and speeds up loading times using multiple data centres located around the world.
-Cloudflare is free to activate and also protects security threats against your blog acting as a giant Virtual Private Network (VPN).
-It’s very easy to activate Cloudflare via Siteground via Site Tools > Speed section.
+Running your blog via Cloudflare improves site performance and speeds up loading times using multiple data centers located around the world.
+Cloudflare is free to activate and protects security threats against your blog, acting as a giant Virtual Private Network (VPN).
+It’s effortless to activate Cloudflare via Siteground via Site Tools > Speed section.
 Select the Cloudflare option, click on ACTIVATE FREE and follow the easy steps.

 6. Give your blog a boost with these 6 plugins

 There are so many plug-ins out there that promise a lot.
 I’ve done my research over time and gone with the best so here is what I’d install on the back of a brand new WordPress installation.